igornem1-interviews/etherium-fetcher/README.md

    - Stop DB: ./stop.sh.
 Please note: after stop DB the volume and container will be removed by the script.

 2. Start the application, there are 2 methods: one is as a spring-boot application and other one is dokerized application:

 2.1 As spring-boot application:
-    - Note: Before start please set host/port in .env file of DB_CONNECTION_URL, it should be localhost:54322
+   - Set host/port in .env file of DB_CONNECTION_URL, it should be localhost:54322
    - Run: mvn exec:java
    - Stop: by sending it a kill signal or `Ctrl+C`.

-2.1 As spring-boot application:
-   - Please set host/port in .env file of DB_CONNECTION_URL, it should be localhost:54322
-   - Run: mvn exec:java
-   - Stop: by sending it a kill signal or `Ctrl+C`.

 2.2 As dokerized application:
-   - Please set host/port in .env file of DB_CONNECTION_URL, it should be pg:5432
+   - Set host/port in .env file of DB_CONNECTION_URL, it should be pg:5432
    - Build image: ./buildapp.sh
    - Run: ./startapp.sh